Louis DeLuca

-Louis DeLuca (born August 17, 1933) is a retired businessman and a Republican Party politician in the United States.
+Louis DeLuca (August 17, 1933 – July 28, 2023) was an American businessman and a Republican Party politician.
 He served as the state senator for the 32nd District of Connecticut until November 30, 2007.

 Political career

-DeLuca was born in Everett, Massachusetts.
+Louis DeLuca was born in Everett, Massachusetts.
 He was elected to the senate in 1990, representing Bethlehem, Bridgewater, Middlebury, Oxford, Roxbury, Seymour, Southbury, Thomaston, Watertown and Woodbury.
 He served as Senate Minority Leader in the Connecticut State Senate from 2002 to 2007.

-He assisted in the successful effort to ban MTBE from Connecticut's gasoline supplies.
+DeLuca assisted in the successful effort to ban MTBE from Connecticut's gasoline supplies.
 For his efforts, he received environmental awards from the Housatonic Valley Association and the Pomperaug Watershed Coalition.

-He has announced his opposition to the proposal of Governor Jodi Rell to increase the state income tax to pay for added education funding.
+DeLuca announced his opposition to the proposal of Governor Jodi Rell to increase the state income tax to pay for added education funding.

 Scandal

-On June 1, 2007 DeLuca was arrested upon allegations that he asked James Galante, a businessman linked to a garbage corruption scandal, to intervene in a domestic abuse problem of a family member.
-James Galante is reported to have paid Matthew Ianniello of the Genovese crime family $120,000 a year in protection money for his Connecticut and Westchester Country trash-hauling routes.
+On June 1, 2007, DeLuca was arrested upon allegations that he asked James Galante, a businessman linked to a garbage corruption scandal, to intervene in a domestic abuse problem of a family member.
+Galante is reported to have paid Matthew Ianniello of the Genovese crime family $120,000 a year in protection money for his Connecticut and Westchester Country trash-hauling routes.

-On June 4, 2007 Senator DeLuca pleaded guilty to a misdemeanor threatening charge, received a suspended sentence, and was ordered to pay a fine.
-On June 12, 2007, DeLuca announced he would step down as leader of the Senate Republicans and was replaced by 28th District Senator John McKinney, son of late Congressman Stewart McKinney.
+On June 4, 2007, DeLuca pleaded guilty to a misdemeanor threatening charge, received a suspended sentence, and was ordered to pay a fine.
+On June 12, 2007, he announced he would step down as leader of the Senate Republicans and was replaced by 28th District Senator John McKinney, son of late Congressman Stewart McKinney.

 A special senate committee was convened to determine if DeLuca should be officially sanctioned.
 One Republican state senator, David Cappiello, called on DeLuca to resign his seat.